-New York State Bar Association: Employee Benefits Committee of the Tax Section, Co-chair; Executive Committee, Member
+New York State Bar Association: Employee Benefits Committee of the Tax Section, Former Co-chair and Executive Committee, Member (2006-2012)

 American Bar Association: Employee Benefits Committee of the Section of Taxation, Emerging Issues Coordinator (and previously Chair of the Fiduciary Responsibility/Plan Investments Sub-Committee of the Employee Benefits Committee)

 BNA Bloomberg Pension & Benefits Reporter, Advisory Board Member

 BNA Bloomberg Tax Management Compensation Planning Journal, Advisory Board Member

 Practical Law Company’s Employee Benefits & Executive Compensation Advisory Board, Charter Member

 Maurice A. Deane School of Law at Hofstra University, Adjunct Professor of Law